bzigterman/bzigterman.github.io/projects/weather.md

 - 22°
 - Snow
-- 74% humidity
+- 76% humidity
 - 8 mph wind
 - 90% cloud cover
 - 17 AQI 🟩
+- 0.03 inches of snow in the past 24 hours
-- 0.36 inches of snow and 0.01 inches of rain expected in the next 48 hours
+- 0.33 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>